All Episodes

 The health care plan, people are erupting.

-We've got the audio of Kathleen Sabilius and and Arlen Specter being told what for.
+We've got the audio of Kathleen Sebelius and Arlen Specter being told what for.

 People in Los Angeles, you ought to go to the Drudge Report.

-They have there's a there's a poster being in Los Angeles of uh Obama made up to look like Heath Ledger's Joker character in the last Batman movie.
+There's a poster in Los Angeles of Obama made up to look like Heath Ledger's Joker character in the last Batman movie.

 Don't go away.

-Folks, I have uh I have learned what the government's new insurance companies are going to be called.
+Folks, I have learned what the government's new insurance companies are going to be called.

-That's how they're gonna try to get you to change your mind and go uh the opposite direction from the way you're going now, and that is support Obama's health care plan.
+That's how they're going to try to get you to change your mind and go the opposite direction from where you're going now, and that is support Obama's health care plan.

-There are gonna be two insurance companies run by the government, all statist and statist farm.
+There are going to be two insurance companies run by the government, all-statist and statist farm.

 Like a big brother, statist farm will be there.